-The Internal Audit function provides independent and objective assurance on the adequacy and effectiveness of internal controls and governance systems.
-The role of Manager - Internal Audit reports to the Chief Legal, Risk & Compliance Officer and has direct access to the FD & CFO and the Chairman of the Audit and Risk Committee.
-The Audit and Risk Committee recommends to the Board the appointment or dismissal of the role of Manager - Internal Audit.
+The Internal Audit function provides independent and objective assurance on the adequacy and effectiveness of internal controls, risk management and governance systems.
+The role of Group Manager - Internal Audit reports administratively to the Chief Legal, Risk & Compliance Officer and has direct access to the Chairman of the Audit and Risk Committee.
+The Audit and Risk Committee may recommend to the Board the appointment or dismissal of the role of Group Manager - Internal Audit.

-The Audit and Risk Committee approves the annual Internal Audit Plan and receives reports from Internal Audit concerning the effectiveness of internal control and risk management.
-The Audit and Risk Committee members have access to the Manager - Internal Audit without the presence of other management.
-The Manager - Internal Audit function has full access to all functions, records, property and personnel of the Company and is supported primarily by external consultants.
+The Audit and Risk Committee approves the annual Internal Audit Plan and receives reports from Internal Audit concerning the effectiveness of internal control and risk management and governance systems.
+The Audit and Risk Committee members have access to the Group Manager - Internal Audit without the presence of other management.
+The Group Manager - Internal Audit function has full access to all functions, records, property and personnel of the Company and is supported by external consultants.

 The annual Internal Audit Plan is risk based to ensure that higher risk activities are prioritised in the Plan.
-A status report on the execution of the Plan, including current findings and actions is regularly provided to the Audit and Risk Committee during the year.
+A status report on the execution of the Plan, including the status of audit findings and implementation of actions, is regularly provided to the Audit and Risk Committee during the year.
 All material findings are reported to the Board.
 Corrective actions are monitored, reviewed and reported.